syncfusion-content/uwp-docs/uwp/Scheduler/monthview.md

 ![](monthview_images/monthview.png)

 ## Month Navigation direction
-MonthView of Schedule can be navigated in both horizontal and vertical direction.
-You can change the direction of navigation through [MonthNavigationDirection](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_MonthNavigationDirection) property of `SfSchedule`, by default Month navigation direction is `Horizontal`.
+MonthView of Schedule can be navigated to both horizontal and vertical direction.
+You can change the direction of navigation by using the [MonthNavigationDirection](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Schedule.SfSchedule.html#Syncfusion_UI_Xaml_Schedule_SfSchedule_MonthNavigationDirection) property of `SfSchedule`, by default Month navigation direction is `Horizontal`.

 {% tabs %}
 {% highlight xaml %}